oplS17projects/Chat_robot/README.md

 Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Sun Apr 9)
-The front-end prototype will be complete. research concerning machine learning will be complete. started to implement machine learning algorithms.
+The front-end prototype will be complete.
+Research concerning machine learning will be complete.
+Started to implement machine learning algorithms.

 ### Second Milestone (Sun Apr 16)
-front-end will be complete
+Front-end will be complete.
-implementation of machine learning algorithms ongoing.
+Implementation of machine learning algorithms ongoing.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
-implementation of machine learning algorithms will be complete. webpage is hosted on some webhost.
+Implementation of machine learning algorithms will be complete.
+Webpage is hosted on some webhost.

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.